 1. Eat Small Meals

 Eating small portions is a dietary secret of many people who live to see a 100.
 Overeating and inactivity, as a combination, is the primary reason for numerous diseases.
 It is important to keep some empty space in your stomach by eating less.
-Almost two out of every three adults in the U.S. are overweight or obese and a key area
+Almost two out of every three adults in the U.S. are overweight or obese and a key area in obesity treatment is reducing energy intake.1 But, metabolism differs among individuals and following a diet that works best for you will ensure that you live longer.

 2. Consume Seafood

 Seafood is an extremely healthy source of many essential nutrients such as protein, amino acids, fiber, vitamins, and minerals.
 Seafood contains functional components that are not present in terrestrial organisms.
-These components include n-3-polyunsaturated fatty acids, such as eicosapentaenoic acid and docosahexaenoic acid, which aid in the prevention of arteriosclerotic and thrombotic disease.2 Although being a vegan helps in longevity, it has been observed that people who
+These components include n-3-polyunsaturated fatty acids, such as eicosapentaenoic acid and docosahexaenoic acid, which aid in the prevention of arteriosclerotic and thrombotic disease.2 Although being a vegan helps in longevity, it has been observed that people who ate a serving of fish a day actually lived longer than vegan Adventists.

 Practicing meditation plays a pivotal role in increasing longevity and overall health.
 Breathing exercises (pranayama), a prerequisite for meditation, has amazing health benefits.
 It can rapidly bring the mind to the present moment and reduce stress.
 By inducing stress resilience, it enables us to rapidly and compassionately relieve many forms of suffering.3 Yoga is another practice that has a positive impact on a long and healthy life.
 Combine pranayama, meditation, and yoga for best results.